hazemAI/Transgemi/README.md

 Use the `Alt + K` hotkey to enter your key into the application.

+## Usage Tips
+- **If the translation feels stuck or unresponsive,** simply press `Alt + Q` to re-select the capture area.
+This often resets the process.

 ## How It Works
 The tool captures the selected screen region, sends it to the Gemini AI for translation, and displays the result in a transparent, always-on-top window.
 It rotates through different Gemini models to manage API rate limits and caches results to improve performance.